AdobeDocs/commerce-php/src/pages/developer/versioning/check-version.md

 contributor_link: https://www.atwix.com/
 ---

-Use any of the following ways to determine which version of Magento is installed:
+Use any of the following ways to determine which version of Adobe Commerce or Magento Open Source is installed:

 -  From the command line
 -  With an HTTP GET request